iitj-mpg-lab/callose-quantification-imagej/README.md

 # callose-quantification-imagej
 Automated ImageJ-based workflow for callose quantification using machine learning segmentation and particle analysis.

-📌 Overview
+## 📌 Overview

-This workflow enables:
+## 🔍 Use case

-Standardized preprocessing of microscopy images
+- Measures root area from microscopy images
-Root tissue isolation and area measurement
+- Identifies callose deposits using a trained Weka classifier
-Machine learning-based segmentation of callose deposits Automated particle detection and quantification Calculation of callose density (number per mm²)
+- Automatically counts callose particles